idvorkin/idvorkin.github.io/_d/addiction.md

 An alternative definition of addiction is someone who always prioritizes his feelings over his values.

 Perhaps, boredom is the [pain](/mental-pain) of lack of connection, and addiction is a great way to stamp that out.

+## Addiction to flow/production/productivity

+Being addicted to flow and production sounds like a perfect hack.
+Afterall, isn't that the goal?
+Being productive?
+Close, I think addiction has this element of "out of control", and escape.
+Meaning you're skipping the thing you should be doing to do your addiction, so by definition it's bad.
+Certainly less bad then it can be, but still bad

 ## Other Resources